 Having witnessed a school Covid-19 outbreak from the inside, I have seen how it can spread very easily and quickly in schools despite adherence to government guidelines.
 The government seem hell bent on keeping schools open at all costs, regardless of how widespread Covid-19 is in the community.
 This route is reckless in and of itself, but it looks like it is to continue, and so lot more needs to be done to reduce the risk of transmission.

 Realistically, measures such as reducing class sizes or providing adequately ventilated classrooms aren’t going to happen any time soon.
 However, one measure that could be implemented straight away, for free, is that family members of close contacts should not be allowed to attend school until the close contact tests negative for Covid-19.
 If this had been the case in our school, covid-19 would have not spread anywhere near as widely as it did.
 Allowing siblings of close contacts to attend school needlessly puts a huge number of other children and staff at risk.
 I would call upon the HSE and the Department of Education and Skills to immediately bring this measure into place upon our return to school in January.
 Concerned parents, staff and members of the public should do likewise.
-Contact details of the DoES are available on their website.
+Contact details of the Department are available on their website.

 Every school day is a day in which pupils and school staff are exposed to 27+ individuals without masks, in a room for almost 6 hours.
 How anyone could describe this as a “safe” and “controlled environment” is beyond me.
 School staff on the ground know that this is a highly risky environment, and we need to take whatever measures we can to try and protect students and staff.
 Keeping family members of known close contacts at home until a negative test result is obtained is one measure that would have saved scores of families in my school a lot of heartache in the past 2 weeks.
 I can only hope that this simple common sense measure will be adopted in schools with immediate effect.